Experience a world of educational possibilities, cultures and connection through Academic travel!

 One of the most important aspects of academic travel programming is the safety of our students and faculty.
 While safety can never be guaranteed, the college employs the following safeguards while planning and conducting travel courses:

-If you have any questions regarding our practices and procedures regarding keeping students and faculty safe while traveling, please contact Global Studies Coordinator.
+If you have any questions regarding our practices and procedures regarding keeping students and faculty safe while traveling, please contact Academic Travel Director.

 We understand that group travel can seem intimidating if you don’t know anyone before signing up.
 Just know that you’ll be traveling with experienced faculty and you’ll have spent time in class with them and your fellow students prior to departure.
 You’ll end up having an amazing learning adventure together.
 Travel classes and semester programs are a great way to make friends for life.